 Castello di Ugento’s restaurant, Il Tempo Nuovo, is where your culinary experience will begin in Ugento.
 Here we celebrate local, seasonal cuisine, as Chef Tommaso Sanguedolce re-imagines Puglia’s traditional dishes for the 21st century, dissecting recipes passed down through families over the centuries and conjuring gastronomic creations from the simplest ingredients.

 His philosophy is to focus on flavour, shining the spotlight on each season’s natural produce and capturing its essence with his trademark elegance and lightness of touch.
+Chef Tommaso prepares a Menu del Giorno, based on his market visits and the seasonality of local produce.

 You will experience the distinctive cuisine of Il Tempo Nuovo, in the antique paved courtyard, the ancient stables, or soon in the vaulted room known as La Torre Scoperta whose glass floor reveals a Norman Tower that was unearthed in 2015 during the renovation.